Yusuf-117/goat-tech-code-test-be/README.md

 ## Phase 1: Fix Campaign Bugs (40 points)

 There are **9 intentional bugs** in the Campaign implementation.
-Find and fix them all!
+Find (search "Bug") and fix them all!

 ### Expected Campaign Functionality